Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/planetar.md

     desc: "+2 greater striking greatsword;"
 abilities_bot:
   - name: "Blade of Justice"
     desc: "⬺  The planetar makes a greatsword [[Strike]] against a target it detects as evil.
-If the target is evil, the [[Strike]] deals three extra weapon damage dice and deals 1d6 (1d6) [[persistent damage|persistent good damage]] to the target.
+If the target is evil, the [[Strike]] deals three extra weapon damage dice and deals 1d6 (1d6) [[rules/conditions.md#Persistent%20Damage|persistent good damage]] to the target.
 The planetar can convert all the physical damage from the attack into good damage."
   - name: "Change Shape"
     desc: "⬻ ([[concentrate]], [[divine]], [[polymorph]], [[transmutation]]);  The planetar can take on the appearance of any Small or Medium humanoid.
 This doesn't change their Speed or [[Strike|Strikes]]."
   - name: "Holy Armaments"